grahamhoyes/homelab/flux/infrastructure/foundation/1password/README.md

 # 1Password Operator

-This set of manifests deployes the [1Password Connect Server and Kubernetes Operator](https://github.com/1Password/connect-helm-charts/tree/main/charts/connect) (and associated CRDs).
+This set of manifests deploys the [1Password Connect Server and Kubernetes Operator](https://github.com/1Password/connect-helm-charts/tree/main/charts/connect) (and associated CRDs).
 These are then used for secret management by the rest of the cluster.

 The Connect server and operator require a credentials file and token respectively.
 Since I haven't set up SOPS or similar at the time of writing, these are created manually: